didadidaboom/hadoopset2.0-cluster-docker/README.md

 ```

 ### What are the differeces from https://github.com/kiwenlau/hadoop-cluster-docker:
-1. including hive, hbase, and spark
+1. included hive, hbase, and spark
 2. ubuntu 18.04

 ### What are the differeces from https://github.com/didadidaboom/hadoopset-cluster-docker.git: